Skip to main content

 1.10 Adoption of New and Revised Standards

 The Commissioner discloses accounting standards not yet applied and assesses the possible impact that initial application would have on the financial statements.
-There are no new standards not yet effective that will have an impact on the Commissioner’s accounts.
+There is one standard not yet effective, IFRS 17 (Insurance Contracts).

 2. NON CURRENT ASSETS